Author has written 1 story for Harry Potter.

-Tom, not Mr Riddle, it must be so patronizing and as infuriating as his use of "my boy".
+Tom, not Mr. Riddle, it must be so patronizing and as infuriating as his use of "my boy".

 This is how you insult with style.
-But for that you need the experience, maturity and wit.
+But for that, you need the experience, maturity and wit.
 And OP!Strong!independent!Harry unfortunately usually doesn't have these traits.

 - Hidden good guys.

-Draco Malfoy and his father are indeed conservative, but not racist, they are fighting against both sides to save wizarding world.
+Draco Malfoy and his father are indeed conservative, but not racist, they are fighting against both sides to save the wizarding world.
 They're compassionate and caring.
-Bellatrix in reality is a killer only because she was forced to do so by marriage contract.
-Voldemort never was terrorist, he fights against Dark Lord Dumbledore.
+Bellatrix in reality is a killer only because she was forced to do so by the marriage contract.
+Voldemort never was a terrorist, he fights against Dark Lord Dumbledore.

 - Many main characters.

 "There are many POVs in Game of Throne and nobody's complaining, it allows us to better understand, what is happening."
 Yes, George Martin managed to create a good story with many protagonists, yet he's a professional writer.
-In case of ff it usually makes me indifferent towards the hero.
+In the case of ff, it usually makes me indifferent towards the hero.
 It's not usually made deliberately.

 - Memory loss.

 It's usually combined with travel - in time or to different dimensions - in crossovers.